escape208/Import-SampleUsersAD/README.md

 # Import-SampleUsersAD
 Generates a list of sample users and imports them into AD.
+This module uses the public API from `https://randomuser.me` to generate a majority of its sample data.
+Some custom data for making it more AD-appropriate is outlined below.

+## Departments

 Users are categorized into one of 4 departments at random:

 * Marketing
 * IT
 * Engineering
 * Sales

-Each department has multiple titles available that are randomly assigned to the user.
+Each department has multiple job titles available that are randomly assigned to the user.

 ## User Placement

 The user object is placed into a parent OU of the same name as the department.
 For example a `Marketing` user will be added to the `Marketing` department OU.
 If this OU doesn't already exist, a new one is created.

-All new Department OUs are created under the `Personal Accounts` OU, or the OU specified by the user.
+All new Department OUs are created under the `Personal Accounts` OU, or the OU specified by the user in parameter `-BaseOUName`.
+If this OU doesn't exist, a new one is created at the root of the domain.

-Default OU structure if none is specified:
+Default OU structure if no `-BaseOUName` is specified:
 ```text
 OU=Personal Accounts
   |